<< <%SKIN-STRTRANS-SYNTOC%> >>

 •We will take care of regular backups, so you don't have to.

-•License keys will be not be required, so you don't have to manually request them after each payment as with all other versions.
+•License keys will not be required, so you don't have to manually request them after each payment as with all other versions.

 •Depending on the speed of your Internet connection, this version will generally be noticeably slower than running other versions with the database on your own computer, or even on a local network with the regular Local Network Versions.